pratham5816/DAC_Project/README.md

-# 🎓 DAC Project - Student Management System
+DAC Project – Student Management System

-A comprehensive full-stack web application designed to streamline academic operations for educational institutions.
-This modern Student Management System facilitates seamless interaction between students, teachers, and administrators through an intuitive interface and robust backend architecture.
+A full-stack web application designed to manage academic operations for educational institutions.
+This project was started as part of the PG-DAC curriculum to understand real-world full-stack development, but was paused midway due to a change in plans.
+Despite this, it provided strong hands-on learning across frontend, backend, and API integration.

+Project Status

+Status: Discontinued (Midway)
+Reason: Change of project direction and learning priorities
+Outcome: Gained practical experience with full-stack architecture, REST APIs, React, Spring Boot, and MySQL integration.

-## 🚀 Features
+Features Implemented

-### For Students
-- **Secure Authentication** - Email-based login system with session management
-- **Personalized Dashboard** - View profile information, grades, and academic performance
-- **Real-time Notices** - Stay updated with institutional announcements and important updates
+Student Module

+Email-based login (basic authentication logic)

+View profile details

+Access notices

-- **Grade Tracking** - Access subject-wise marks and performance analytics
+View subject-wise marks
-- **Profile Management** - View and manage personal information and contact details

-### For Teachers
-- **Teacher Dashboard** - Overview of classes, students, and teaching statistics
-- **Notice Management** - Create, publish, and manage notices for students
-- **Student Overview** - Access complete student roster with detailed information
-- **Class Management** - Track and manage multiple classes efficiently
+Teacher Module

+Teacher dashboard

+Create and view notices

-- **Performance Monitoring** - View student statistics and academic progress
+View student lists

-### For Administrators
+Class-wise data access

+Admin Module

-- **User Management** - Manage student and teacher accounts
+Manage students and teachers

-- **System Overview** - Monitor overall system usage and statistics
-- **Notice Board Control** - Oversee institutional communications
-- **Data Analytics** - Access comprehensive reports and insights
+View system-wide data

+Manage notices

+Note: Authentication and APIs were not fully secured and the project was stopped before implementing proper security mechanisms.

 ## 🛠️ Technology Stack